Shreyas3010/Sentiment-Analysis-Of-Twitter-Data/README.md

 * Run the "eg.py" file with the help of command "python eg.py" or simply double click on the file.
 * It will show the localhost IP and Port Number on which the Flask-App is running.
 Just navigate to that URL in the Web-browser and you will be able to see the home-page of the application.

+Note: Internet connection is required to load the graph.
+You can use frontend only after you have stored the classified categories and sentiment values of tweets in Neo4j.